Hair Replacement Surgery Process Indianapolis

-Your hair replacement procedure in Indinapolis can last anywhere from 3 to 8 hours depending on the number of hair grafts.
+Your hair replacement procedure in Indianapolis can last anywhere from 3 to 8 hours, depending on the number of hair grafts.
 It can be performed comfortably under local anesthesia in the doctor’s office, similar to what you would receive at the dentist’s office to have a cavity filled.
 Some patients also elect to have oral anesthesia to help them relax during the procedure.
-You choose what you feel would work best for you.
+You choose what you feel will work best for you.
 A mild pain reliever can be prescribed after the surgery to alleviate any discomfort at the donor site you may experience, but many patients find they do not need it.

-It is important to note that the hair transplant is not “plugs” as was the case 20 to 30 years ago, but individual hair units.
-It is this major difference that allows us to achieve the completely natural-looking and permanent restoration of your hair.
+It is important to note that the hair transplant is not “plugs,” as was the case 20 to 30 years ago, but individual hair units.
+It is this major difference that allows us to achieve a completely natural-looking and permanent restoration of your hair.

 During the procedure in Indianapolis, you will sit comfortably in a reclined position in front of a large flat-screen television mounted on the wall.
 You can watch television, or you are even welcome to bring a favorite DVD to watch if you would like.

 After your procedure is over, you will be given post-operative care instructions to hasten the healing process.
 While you may resume most normal activities within hours, including washing your hair or going back to work, any strenuous exercise or lifting should not be attempted for the first 2 weeks after the procedure.
 A follow-up hair loss prevention treatment program is usually prescribed to promote quicker and healthier hair growth as well.